goauthentik/terraform-provider-authentik/docs/resources/provider_oauth2.md

   - `global`
   - `per_provider`
  Defaults to `per_provider`.
+- `jwks_sources` (List of String) Deprecated.
+Use `jwt_federation_sources` instead.
+- `jwt_federation_providers` (List of Number) JWTs issued by any of the configured providers can be used to authenticate on behalf of this provider.
-- `jwks_sources` (List of String) JWTs issued by keys configured in any of the selected sources can be used to authenticate on behalf of this provider.
+- `jwt_federation_sources` (List of String) JWTs issued by keys configured in any of the selected sources can be used to authenticate on behalf of this provider.
 - `property_mappings` (List of String)
 - `refresh_token_validity` (String) Defaults to `days=30`.
 - `signing_key` (String)